 - In an episode of Absolutely Fabulous, Patsy and Edina go to France on vacation.
 Three times an old man comes to the door and speaks in French; they're frightened of him, and keep just closing the door and ignoring him.
 Edina's daughter, who speaks French, shows up at the end, and it turns out they've been staying in a run-down cottage instead of the fancy château they had booked, and the old man was trying to tell them that.

 - Many characters on Sesame Street and The Muppet Show fall foul of this, speaking no language at all and, being puppets, they don't have captions - or didn't originally.

 - In the TV movie Canada Russia 72 about the famous hockey tournament, Canadian player Bobby Clarke says "Eat shit, you little cocksuckers" to Soviet star Valeri Kharlamov as he skates by.
 Kharlamov responds with something in Russian and Clarke sneers "What does that mean?"

 - In an episode of How I Met Your Mother, Marshall becomes so drunk to the point that he needs subtitles... which are provided for barely some of the speech.

 - Breaking Bad does this with most, if not all, of its Spanish dialogue.

-- Firefly uses this when various Chinese curses are spoken, and you can tell that they're curses from the context.
+- used when various Chinese curses are spoken, and you can tell that they're curses from the context.

 - In Casualty 1906, a disagreeable Eastern European woman was being treated by the Edwardian doctors while behaving violently and probably being drunk.
 A Polish speaker would know what nationality she was supposed to be and could understand what she was saying however, on the DVD, the subtitles gave the untranslated text in Russian - people who don't know the difference would be none the wiser from the English dialogue on-screen.